Contracting in Denmark: A Guide for International Contractors

 What is the Expat Tax Scheme?

 There is a special Expat Tax Scheme (ETS) in Denmark for foreigners employed by Danish companies.
-The flat tax rate is 31.92% on all income for any period up to 7 years, which may be quite a bit lower than the regular tax rate for some workers.
+The flat tax rate is 31.92% on all income for any period up to 7 years.
+This may be quite a bit lower than the regular tax rate for some workers.

-To qualify, you must have an average monthly salary of 61,500 Danish kroner, and not have paid Danish taxes in the past 10 years.
-ETS contractors receive a national health insurance card and all Danish welfare rights, so it really is worth trying to meet the ETS criteria.
+To qualify, you must have an average monthly salary of 61,500 Danish kroner.
+You should also not have paid Danish taxes in the past 10 years.
+ETS contractors receive a national health insurance card and all Danish welfare rights.
+So it is worth trying to meet the ETS criteria.

 This ETS is only available if you are working through a Danish ‘service provider’, such as an umbrella company, or your own Danish limited company.
 This is because it is primarily a solution for employed workers.
 Self-employed freelancers and those with a UK limited company cannot use the ETS on their own, and they will pay full tax rates.